21 Parks and Gardens to Visit in Paris, France

 Parc de la Villette

-• Located northeast of Canal St. Martin (approximately 1 hour by foot)
+• Located northeast of Canal St. Martin (approximately 1 hour on foot)

 • Métro – Line 7 – Crimée, Corentin Cariou, Porte de la Villette